-Completed the Pengerang Integrated Complex, a world-class facility that boasts a refining capacity of 300,000 barrels per day and an annual production capacity of over 3 million tonnes of petrochemical products.
+Completion of the Pengerang Integrated Complex.
+The world class mega complex boasts a refining capacity of 300,000 barrels per day and an annual production capacity of over 3 million tonnes of petrochemical products.

 Ventured into specialty chemicals through acquisition of Da Vinci Group B.V.
 (BRB).